 Sawyer’s Hall Farm, Sawyers Hall Lane, Brentwood CM15 9BZ

-The girls just loved Hopefield Animal Sanctuary and it’s a great thing to do in Brentwood with children.
-All of the animals are fairly close together so it makes the perfect day out for toddlers too.
+The girls just loved Hopefield Animal Sanctuary.
+It’s a wonderful place and it’s a great thing to do in Brentwood with children.
+All of the animals are fairly close together so it makes the perfect day out for toddlers and young children too.
 There were many different animals to look at and interact with – From cats to farm animals, horses (their favourite), birds, rabbits and guinea pigs, to raccoons and tanukis (Japanese raccoon dogs).
 There are animal trails if you fancy a short walk, a small cafe and picnic area.

 Open 7 days a week from10.00am – 4.00pm from Monday 19th July to Sunday 29th August